xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step4/redirects.md

   - /general_setup/migration/migration-from-xcart4/step-4-redirects.html
   - /migration/migration-from-xcart4/step-4-redirects.html
 ---
-After you have completed the migration and replaced X-Cart 4 store with new X-Cart 5 one, you need to find the following piece of code in your `.htaccess` file:
+After you have completed the migration and replaced the X-Cart 4 store with the new X-Cart 5 one, you need to find the following piece of code in your `.htaccess` file:

 ```
   RewriteRule (^|/)\. - [F]